Home News PrimeMeet Europe: registration is open

 The following topics will be discussed:

-Block 2 – 26 May | 16:30 – 18:00
+26 May | 16:30 – 18:00 | working session

-• Infectious diseases and translational models;
+• Infectious diseases & translational models;

-• Neuroscience and translational models;
+• Neuroscience & translational models;

 • Public outreach;

-• NHP housing and sourcing.
+• NHP sourcing, welfare and veterinary sciences.

 To explore how collaboration between researchers and institutions can help further develop the field and ensure it remains future-proof.

-Block 3 – 27 May | 08:30 – 10:00
+27 May | 08:30 – 10:00 | Continue working sessions and plenary presentations conclusions

 What are the key insights from the first day of PrimeMeet?
 The working groups will reconvene to further refine their main insights and ideas.
 Afterwards, each group will present the most important outcomes of their discussions and share their perspectives on possible future research directions.

-Block 4 – 27 May | 10:30 – 12:00
+27 May | 10:30 – 12:00 | General discussion & call to action

 The conference will conclude with a roundtable discussion on the most important next steps for non-human primate research.
 Participants will share their perspectives and discuss how the field can develop in the coming years and how European organisations can strengthen one another.